sonnguyen9800/TEST3d/README.md

 ### Packages In Use
-Fusion 2 and Fusion add-on
+- Use Fusion 2 and Fusion add-on (to use *NetworkRigidbody3d*)
-SisyphusFramework (my custom library, for Singleton in GameManager) Using New Unity Input System
+- Use *SisyphusFramework* (my custom library, for Singleton in GameManager)
+- Use New Unity Input System to handle input event
-Using Unity 6000
+- Use Unity 6000

 ### Extra
 The HR did told me to make sure the project can be opened for Macbook.
 Unfortunately, I have only Window Machine.
 I did set the Platform to Window, Mac, Linux.
 Hope it helps.